 In another brazen statement designed to give a false impression, Professor Ehrman writes, “Though it is evidently not the sort of thing pastors normally tell their congregations, for over a century there has been a broad consensus among scholars that many of the books of the New Testament were not written by the people whose names are attached to them” (Ehrman 2010, p 102).

 The “broad consensus” is not as broad as Professor Ehrman would have us believe.
 It is only the unbelieving liberals/Higher Critics who deny the authenticity of the New Testament.
-There are multitudes of evangelical scholars, and many theological, bible and missionary colleges who and which have no doubt whatsoever of the authenticity and authority of the New Testament; and they believe it with good reason.
-Professor Ehrman seems to imply that the evangelical view of the Bible is unscholarly and out of date, and that evangelical scholars, pastors and teachers are fuzzy because they teach as truth what is in fact myth; and deceitful because they keep their congregations and lay people from knowing the“truth” that he now espouses.
+There are multitudes of evangelical scholars, theological, bible and missionary colleges, churches and denominations who and which have no doubt whatsoever of the authenticity and authority of the New Testament; and they believe it with good reason.
+Professor Ehrman seems to imply that the evangelical view of the Bible is unscholarly and out of date, and that evangelical scholars, pastors and teachers are fuzzy because they teach as truth what is in fact myth; and deceitful because they keep their congregations and lay people from knowing the “truth” that he now espouses.

 Bart Ehrman Moves the Goal Posts